 Scientific name of the banana

-Latin binomials were eventually replaced by a genome-based nomenclature system that uses the letters A and B to classify cultivars according to the relative contribution of the two wild species from which the majority of edible bananas are derived — Musa acuminata and Musa balbisiana — and their ploidy: whether they have 2 (diploid), 3 (triploid) or 4 (tetraploid) copies of each chromosome.
+The genome-based system uses the letters A and B to classify cultivars according to the relative contribution of the two wild species from which the majority of edible bananas are derived — Musa acuminata and Musa balbisiana — and their ploidy: whether they have 2 (diploid), 3 (triploid) or 4 (tetraploid) copies of each chromosome.
 The main genome groups are AA, AB, AAA, AAB and ABB.

 Genome groups are further subdivided into subgroups of cultivars that are closely related to each other and as a result share a number of defining traits.
 Examples are the Cavendish, Plantain and East African highland bananas subgroups.
-This system allows people who are not familiar with a given cultivar — many of which have different names, depending on the region — to infer information about the cultivar based on its subgroup and genome group.
+This system allows people who are not familiar with a given cultivar — many of which have different names — to infer information about the cultivar based on its subgroup and genome group.

-In scientific articles, the name of the cultivar should be in single quotes.
+The recommendation is to put the name of the cultivar in single quotes.
 It should preceded by the genus (Musa), as well as the genome group and the subgroup when the latter are known.
 Example: Musa AAA (Cavendish subgroup) 'Robusta'.

 Nevertheless the appeal of Latin binomials is still strong.
 A relatively common practice is to use the Latin name of the wild ancestors (e. g.
 Musa acuminata or Musa acuminata x Musa balbisiana for interspecific hybrids) .

 The genome-base nomenclature system proved very useful to scientists, but not all cultivars have been identified to their group and subgroup levels.
 It also has not been applied to the cultivated bananas that are derived from other wild species.
 In the case of Fe'i bananas, this would require identifying the wild ancestors of this unusual group.